retrogamecorps/s30-add-on-pack/README.md

 - I recommend not powering off the system while mid-game.
 Tap the power button and select "Close Content" to go to the main menu, then power down.
 If you power down during a game, the retroarch-core-options.cfg file will get overwritten, and you will lose some functionality (green colorization in GB, high resolution in Dreamcast).
 If this happens to you, paste this code in the emus/retro/retroarch-core-options.cfg file on your SD card: https://github.com/retrogamecorps/s30-add-on-pack/blob/main/retro/retroarch-core-options.cfg
 - L2 and R2 are not assigned in RetroArch, and I cannot figure out how to assign them since we're locked out of the RetroArch menu.
 This means that PS1 games that use L2 and R2 won't be fully playable.
+- In-game saves with GBA/Pokemon appear to be erased upon powering off the device.
 - If you are interested in adding your own RetroArch cores to this device, they are running cores from this repo: https://github.com/bite-your-idols/Gamestarter/tree/master/packages/libretro-cores-RPi

 ## Changelog